 - 1. The State shall notify VSEA of all changes in designations and designations of newly created positions. - 2.
 During the life of this Agreement, the State will not designate an incumbent employee into the Supervisory Bargaining Unit unless there has been a change of duties. - 3.
 Fifteen (15) days before notifying an affected employee, the State, shall under separate cover, mail to VSEA a copy of the form denoting a change in Bargaining Unit Designation.
-The State will include in the notice to VSEA documents used to make the determination such as organization charts (or class specifications if not previously provided) in the following instances: - (a) New classes created and designated as Managerial, Confidential or Supervisory; or - (b) Filled positions whose designation changes without change in classification.
+The State will include in the notice to VSEA documents used to make the determination such as organization charts in the following instances: - (a) New classes created and designated as Managerial, Confidential or Supervisory; or - (b) Filled positions whose designation changes without change in classification.